JoseMelendez-X/ColorWizard/README.md

 # ColorWizard
-Demonstrated the use of protocols to delegate the passing of information between view controllers
+Demonstrate the use of protocols to delegate the passing of information between view controllers